MSLNZ/GTC/docs/uarray.rst

 1) Select a wavelength from the light source.
 2) Move REF to be in the beam path of the light source.
-3) Block the light and record the background signal of REF.
+3) Block the light and measure the background signal of REF.
-4) Unblock the light and record the signal of REF.
+4) Unblock the light and measure the signal of REF.
 5) Move PD to be in the beam path of the light source.
-6) Block the light and record the background signal of PD.
+6) Block the light and measure the background signal of PD.
-7) Unblock the light and record the signal of PD.
+7) Unblock the light and measure the signal of PD.
 8) Repeat step (1).

 10 readings were acquired in steps 3, 4, 6 and 7 and they were used determine